baritonomarchetto/Graphical_Envelope_Generator/README.md

 All these can be sourced directly throug the IDE's library manager, with the exception of Benoit Schilling's MCP4728 library.

 # How to Use
-When we first turn the module on, we are welcomed by a black screen divided into two sectors by a vertical line.
-We are on channel A and we can draw our envelope for that channel.
+When we first turn the module on, we are welcomed by a pre-loaded envelope.
+The screen is divided into two sectors by a vertical line.
+We are on channel A and we can use the default envelope or draw a new one for that channel.

 **Envelope Shapes and Sectors**